-Joe Rogan resumes Spotify podcast after unexplained hiatus
+Joe Rogan shrugs off Spotify row as podcast resumes after week-long hiatus

 Responding to the controversy over vaccine and Covid misinformation, Spotify’s CEO Daniel Ek told his staff at a townhall that the streaming giant does not closely monitor Rogan’s output as it sees itself as a distribution platform not his publisher, according to a report.

-Both fans and critics of the podcast have been eagerly awaiting his return to see if there will be any change of tone or format following the outcry and apology.
+Both fans and critics of the podcast were eagerly awaiting Rogan’s return to see if there will be any change of tone or format following the outcry and apology.

 The Joe Rogan Experience has a reported 11 million listeners per episode, and since the controversy erupted, Rogan has pledged to change his content moving forwards.